muledesign/mule-gallery/_shows/upcoming.md

 We are thrilled to have Brooklyn-based designer [Kelli Anderson](http://www.kellianderson.com/) presenting Around & Around, the final show of 2016 at Mule Gallery.
 The show opens on November 4, 2016 and closes on December 23, 2016.
 A reception for the artist will be held on November 4 from 6-9pm.

 Around & Around is a exhibition of mostly-handheld objects that have been "programmed" to be rotated, spun, or perambulated.
-The show features kaleidoscopic volvellves, a paper prognostication device, origami lenticulars, a recursive card, and prototypes of a new pop-up book that functions as a record player.
+The show features kaleidoscopic volvelles, a paper prognostication device, origami lenticulars, a recursive card, and prototypes of a new pop-up book that functions as a record player.
 By engaging the viewer to play, ponder, and tinker, each piece invites direct interaction with invisible forces larger than is implied by its lo-fi form.

 Kelli Anderson is an interaction designer interested in exposing invisible forces at play in the world.
 Next Fall, she will publish This Book is a Planetarium — a collection of functional pop-up contraptions — which includes a tiny paper planetarium, and explains how humble structures can perform extraordinary feats.